follow-the-nft/follow-api/prepWork/softwareRequirements.md

 ## Vision

 - What is the vision of this product?
+  - It will provide functionality to an online NFT gallery that is missing (following an artist) from the current implementation.
+It will also allow the user to login, find NFTs by address or artist and unfollow the artist.

 - What pain point does this project solve?
+  - It adds additional functionality to a site that currently does not have the capability to login.

 - Why should we care about your product?
+  - This streamlines the purchase process for online galleries/marketplaces and allows users to follow their favorite artists.

 ## Scope (In/Out)